Donate Sponsor

 1. Adjusting their balance

-When cats pounce, they propel themselves using both of their back legs at the same time, so wiggling their butts may give them a chance to check their balance to make sure their pounce will be accurate and effective.
+When cats pounce, they propel themselves using both of their back legs at the same time.
+Wiggling their butts may give them a chance to check their balance.
+This can help them make sure their pounce will be accurate and effective.
 They may only have one chance to catch their prey, so preparation is key to getting it right first time.

 2. Checking the ground is stable

-When cats wiggle, they move the back legs and up and down and this may help them to check that the ground beneath them is solid and stable enough to jump from.
-If the ground is uneven, soft or slippery, they could injure themselves, so a quick wiggle gives them a chance to adjust their footing and get better traction for a safe take-off.
+When cats wiggle, they move their back legs up and down.
+This may help them to check that the ground beneath them is solid and stable enough to jump from.
+If the ground is uneven, soft or slippery, they could injure themselves.
+A quick wiggle gives them a chance to adjust their footing and get better traction for a safe take-off.

 3. Warming up

-Just as humans warm up before exercising, a bum wiggle may help cats to prepare their muscles for a big leap.
-Pouncing is a big, energy-intensive movement for cats, so a wiggle could help flex their back leg muscles to reduce the risk of injury.
+Like humans warm up before exercising, a bum wiggle may help cats to prepare their muscles for a big leap.
+Pouncing is a big, energy-intensive movement for cats.
+A wiggle could help flex their back leg muscles to reduce the risk of injury.

 Why doesn’t my cat wiggle before pouncing?